Mikhail Gorbachev Says Donald Trump’s Decision To Back Out Of Nuclear Treaty ‘Not The Work Of A Great Mind’

 “We’re not going to let them violate a nuclear agreement and go out and do weapons and we’re not allowed to.
 We’re the ones who have stayed in the agreement and we’ve honored the agreement.
 But Russia has not, unfortunately, honored the agreement.
 So we’re gonna terminate the agreement.
 We’re gonna pull out.”

 Upon suspecting violations, the Obama administration had sent Russia a formal notification four years ago.
-According to a 2014-report by CNN, a senior State Department official said that the Russian violation of the treat was a “very serious matter which [the U.S.] attempted to address with Russia for some time,” and added that the U.S. is committed to the viability of the INF Treaty.
+According to a 2014 report by CNN, a senior State Department official said that the Russian violation of the treaty was a “very serious matter which [the U.S.] attempted to address with Russia for some time,” and added that the U.S. is committed to the viability of the INF treaty.

 “We encourage Russia to return to compliance with its obligations under the Treaty and to eliminate any prohibited items in a verifiable manner,” the senior official told CNN.